If you’re looking to make some extra cash or even start a new career, then streaming on Twitch could be for you.

-When learning how to Twitch stream, many new creators wonder how they can earn money on the platform.
 On your path from Twitch Affiliate to Twitch Partner, you should continually tweak your content whether you play games or IRL stream.
-As your audience grows, viewers and Twitch sponsors alike will want to support your channel financially.
+As your audience grows, viewers and Twitch sponsors will want to financially support your channel.

-This article will detail how to make money on Twitch and some examples of what they make.
+This article will detail how to make money on Twitch and some examples of the most effective ways of making your first few dollars.

 For their channel to qualify for potential subscriptions, Twitch streamers must reach Twitch affiliate status by achieving the following milestones: